troglobit/inadyn/README.md

 We also define a custom cache directory, default is to use `/var/cache`.
 In our case `/mnt` is a system specific persistent store for caching your IP as reported to each provider.
-Inadyn use this to ensure you are not locked out of your account for excessive updates, which may happen if your device Internet gateway running Inadyn gets stuck in a reboot loop, or similar.
+In-A-Dyn use this to ensure you are not locked out of your account for excessive updates, which may happen if your device Internet gateway running inadyn gets stuck in a reboot loop, or similar.

 However, for the caching mechanism to be 100% foolproof the system clock must be set correctly -- if you have issues with the system clock not